rsocket/rsocket/Motivations.md

 An inappropriate protocol increases the costs of developing a system.
 It can be a leaky abstraction that forces the design of the system into the mold it allows.
 Then developers spend extra time working around its shortcomings to handle errors and achieve acceptable performance.
 In a polyglot environment this problem is amplified as different languages will use different approaches to solve this problem and requires extra coordination among teams to do so.
 To date the defacto standard is HTTP and everything is a request/response.
 In some cases this might not be the ideal communication model for a given feature.

 One such example is push notifications.
 Using request/response forces an application to do polling where the client consistently sends requests to check the server for data.
-One does not need to look far to find examples of applications doing 10s of 1000s of requests/second just to poll and be told there is nothing for them.
+One does not need to look far to find examples of applications doing high volumes of requests/second just to poll and be told there is nothing for them.
 This is wasteful for clients, servers, and networks, costs money, increases infrastructure size, operational complexity and thus availability.
 Generally it also adds latency to the user experience in receiving a notification, as polling is scaled back to longer intervals in an attempt to reduce costs.

 For this and other reasons, ReactiveSocket is not limited to just one interaction model.
 The various supported interaction models described below open up powerful new possibilities for system design:

 ##### Request/Response (single-response)

-Standard request/response semantics are still supported, and still expected to represent the majority of requests over a Reactive Socket connection.
+Standard request/response semantics are still supported, and still expected to represent the majority of requests over a ReactiveSocket connection.
 These request/response interactions can be considered optimized "streams of 1", and are asynchronous messages multiplexed over a single connection.

 The consumer "waits" for the response message, so it looks like a typical request/response, but underneath it never synchronously blocks.